natalieagus/50033-2022/_unity/5_unity_for_teens_1.md

 ## UnityEvent.Invoke
 What does `Invoke` do?
 Well, as the name said it invoke **all registered callbacks** (runtime and persistent).
 Who are these items?
 That, is set on the **Inspector**, which is none other than the `Raised` methods of our ScriptableObject `OnPlayerDeath` and `OnEnemyDeath`.

-Attach the script into a **new Gomba prefab** (pretty much the same as before, just with a new script and name it differently so you can look back and differentiate between the previous version without scriptable object event system):
+Attach the script into a **new goomba prefab** (pretty much the same as before, just with a new script and name it differently so you can look back and differentiate between the previous version without scriptable object event system):

 <img src="https://www.dropbox.com/s/gtke683pef2mfhh/11.png?raw=1"  class="center_ninety"/>